Skip to content

 South Carolina pesticide license exam

-All pest control applicators in South Carolina are required to write and pass the South Carolina certification exams with at least 70% or higher.
+All pest control applicators in South Carolina are required to write and pass the South Carolina Pesticide Applicator exams with a score of 70% or higher.

 The core exam and category exams are offered by the South Carolina Metro Institute.
 The exams vary in price, so make sure you are prepared.
 Candidates can find more information about the exams here and study guides here.